Rosualdo is just an ordinary person with an extraordinary God, who wants to spread God’s words and love through writing articles and poems.

 1. A Christian Is Not Infallible

 Infallibility is one of the most common lapses of a Christian mind.
 Most of them, especially church leaders, the men of authority are sick of AIDS (Acquired Infallibility Defect Syndrome).
 They use their knowledge of the scripture to elevate themselves from others.
 Knowledge puffs up (1 Corinthians 8:1).
-They think that being a man of knowledge, it will enables them to become infallible.
+They think that being a man of knowledge will enable them to become infallible.
 They compete to God's infallibility.
 Since they serve God, they think that anything that comes from their mind comes from God.
 Their thoughts and actions will always be right.
-Some church leaders became a Pharisee, who made their own yoke and put on heavy burdens to their church members through their own rules and guidelines that snatch the privilege of freedom from Christ (Galatians 5:1), and from the rest, yoke and burdens given by Jesus (Matthew 11:28-30).
+Some church leaders became Pharisees, who made their yoke and put on heavy burdens to their church members through their own rules and guidelines that snatch the privilege of freedom from Christ (Galatians 5:1), and the rest, yoke and burdens given by Jesus (Matthew 11:28-30).
 They were not aware that all Christians have freedom coming from the Spirit of the Lord (2 Corinthians 3:17).
 Their authority should be based on freedom, not on tyranny.
 They put their members into slavery of their infallibility sickness.
-They will say that they are not infallible, but their actions, character and attitude prove them of their infallibility.
+They will say that they are not infallible, but their actions, character, and attitude prove them of their infallibility.

-Almost all Christians are well acquainted of 2 Timothy 3:16; All scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness.
+Almost all Christians are well acquainted with 2 Timothy 3:16; All scripture is God-breathed and is useful for teaching, rebuking, correcting, and training in righteousness.
 But some of them, especially preachers and leaders will not submit or exempt themselves from the authority of this scripture.
-They think they don't need teaching, rebuking, correcting and training because they are occupying the top post of the church and have enough knowledge of the Bible that blind themselves from their mistakes, errors, and wrongs.
-They fall into the holes of pride and self righteousness.
+They think they don't need teaching, rebuking, correcting, and training because they are occupying the top post of the church and have enough knowledge of the Bible that blind themselves from their mistakes, errors, and wrongs.
+They fall into the holes of pride and self-righteousness.
 Their mind thinks that the word of God is only for unbelievers and for the newbie Christians, not for themselves.
 Infallibility keeps them from acknowledging and accepting their errors and wrongs.
 God has implanted righteousness to a Christian base on Christ's humility on the cross (2 Corinthians 5:21).
 A righteous Christian is a humble Christian.
-God clothes a Christian of righteousness, but the devil clothes self righteousness.
-Infallibility starts with self righteousness.
+God clothes a Christian of righteousness, but the devil clothes self-righteousness.
+Infallibility starts with self-righteousness.
 If a Christian thinks he is knowledgeable of the scripture, he must consider this, the devil knows also the scripture (Matthew 4:6).
-Can any one surpass the devil's knowledge of the scripture?
+Can anyone surpass the devil's knowledge of the scripture?

 The Best Example That Christian Is Not Infallible